telefonicaid/thinking-cities/docs/device_api.md

 that will be associated with all the devices in the group and common attributes all devices in the group will share, along with the information for its mapping to the NGSI entity.

+Provisioning of JSON Configuration group is exactly the same just replacing `?protocol=IoTA-UL` by `?protocol=IoTA-JSON`.

-Currently, the IoT Platform only allows for the existence of a configuration group per subservice for each protocol.
+Currently, the IoT Platform only allows for the existence of a configuration group per subservice for each protocol, i.e one for "IoTA-UL" and other for "IoTA-JSON".

 # Register your IoT device